An Introduction to Neural Data Compression

-then under reasonable assumptions, estimates based on $\z_k$ will be similar to estimates based on $\z$ for $t > 0$.
-Havasi et al. \cite{havasi2018miracle} applied minimal random coding to model compression, while Flamich et al. \cite{flamich2020cwq} used it for image compression.
+and if the distribution of $\log q(\Z \,|\, \x)/p(\Z)$ is concentrated around its expected value, then $\Z_k$ quickly converges to $\Z$ (in a total variation sense) as $t$ increases. \citeauthor{havasi2018miracle} \cite{havasi2018miracle} applied MRC to neural network compression, while \citeauthor{flamich2020cwq} \cite{flamich2020cwq} used it for image compression.
 Theis \& Yosri \cite{theis2021algorithms} showed that the coding cost of minimal random coding can be further reduced without any loss in quality.

+Cuff \cite{cuff2008} considered the setting where $m$ data points are encoded and communicated at once, and $p(\z)$ is the marginal distribution of $\Z$, that is, the average of the distributions $q(\z \mid \x)$ if we average over all $\x \sim p_{data}(\x)$.
+In this setting, he showed that if

+then the distribution of $(\Z_k, \X)$ converges to $q(\z \mid \x)p_{data}(\x)$ in total variation distance as $m$ goes to infinity.
+In other words, using on average $I[\X, \Z]$ bits, we can communicate a sample which approximately follows $q(\z \mid \x)$ in a total variation sense.

-\subsubsection{Stochastic versus deterministic coding}
+\subsection{Stochastic versus deterministic coding}

 Communication of information without any quantization requires a certain level of noise to be present.
 Without noise or quantization, there would be no limit to the amount of information we could send through the bottleneck of an autoencoder.
-This raises the question of whether a deterministic encoder with quantization or a stochastic encoder is better.
-Ballé et al.~\cite{balle2021ntc} argue that we can always improve on dithered quantization with a deterministic encoder when performance is measured by a rate-distortion trade-off.
+This raises the question of whether a deterministic encoder with quantization or a stochastic encoder is better. \citeauthor{balle2021ntc} \cite{balle2021ntc} argue that we can always improve on dithered quantization with a deterministic encoder when performance is measured by a rate-distortion trade-off.
 Theis \& Agustsson \cite{theis2021stochastic} extended this argument to arbitrary stochastic encoders.
 That is, when we care about a rate-distortion trade-off, the best stochastic encoder is likely to perform worse than the best deterministic encoder.
 However, Theis \& Agustsson \cite{theis2021stochastic} also showed by example that when we additionally care about the realism of reconstructions (discussed in Section~\ref{sec:perceptual-losses}), stochastic encoders can perform significantly better than deterministic ones.
 Which one is better therefore depends on the setting of interest.